discourse/discourse/README.md

 | Internet Explorer 10+ | Windows 8 | Windows Phone 8 |
 | Firefox 16+ | |

-Internet Explorer 9.0 is technically supported, but it is our absolute minimum spec browser and may not be fully functional.
+Internet Explorer 9.0 will no longer be supported in 2016.

 ## Built With